onkelhoy/web-components/README.md

 ## License

 `@papit` is licensed under the MIT License.
-This permissive license allows for maximum flexibility in using, modifying, and distributing the software, provided attribution is given, and liability is not assumed.
+This permissive license allows for maximum flexibility in using, modifying, and buildributing the software, provided attribution is given, and liability is not assumed.
 See the [LICENSE file](./LICENSE) for details.

 ## Further Reading